Skip to Main Content

 If you have any questions about the process, you may contact Student Employment Services at X6616 or career@gettysburg.edu

 After the student has submitted the appropriate paperwork to the Career Engagement office, supervisors will receive an email prompting them to create the student’s CNAV time sheet.
-Forward this email to Edith so she knows she can create the timesheet.
+Forward this email to Carlee so she knows she can create the timesheet.

 International Students